qwj/python-proxy/README.rst

   - The username, colon ':', and the password

-URIs can be joined by "__" to indicate tunneling by relay.
-For example, ss://1.2.3.4:1324__http://4.5.6.7:4321 make remote connection to the first shadowsocks proxy server, and then tunnel to the second http proxy server.
+URIs can be joined by "__" to indicate tunneling by jump.
+For example, ss://1.2.3.4:1324__http://4.5.6.7:4321 make remote connection to the first shadowsocks proxy server, and then jump to the second http proxy server.

 .. _AEAD: http://shadowsocks.org/en/spec/AEAD-Ciphers.html